 Turn to the pros

-The holidays have always been a big deal for Chef Scott Conover, owner of Fresh Off the Gridiron, a personal chef service based in Wayne.
-"Even when I was playing, I still cooked for the holidays," says Conover, a former Detroit Lions linebacker.
-"I did all my prep the night before, so that I could put it in the oven after the game."
+The holidays have always been a big deal for Scott Conover, who started the former personal chef service in Wayne called Fresh Off the Gridiron.
+“Even when I was playing, I still cooked for the holidays,” says Conover, a former Detroit Lions linebacker.
+“I did all my prep the night before, so that I could put it in the oven after the game.”

 Conover says bringing in a professional to work on the menu and do the cooking allows the host or hostess to concentrate on enjoying guests.